 Before that happened, the original logo was constantly experimented on.
 Because the trademark was not yet officially registered, various designs appeared in various products like the “note” version for calendars from 1891 (above) or the version with diamonds from 1892 (below).

 As for Pepsi, it was trademarked in 1903.
 It seemed that Bradham realized that the initial design looked a bit rough.
 In 1905, he initiated the first redesign that made the font bolder, catchier, and more legible.
 Thanks to that, Pepsi started gaining more and more popularity.

-In 1905, the Coca-Cola logo was established with the sign “trademark registered” on the tail of the first letter “C”.
+In 1905, the Pepsi competitor drink’s logo was established with the sign “trademark registered” on the tail of the first letter “C”.
 The script became more consistent and refined, comparing to the one of 1887.
 The brand development made Coca-Cola logo one of the most recognized in America by that time.
 According to Andrew Smith and his “Encyclopedia of Junk Food and Fast Food”, the company’s revenues at that time topped at $400,000 annually.
 Such a success forced Coca-Cola to exclude cocaine from the recipe.

 Coca-Cola continued its brand development and was bought in 1919 for $25 million by investor group.
 Yet, the logo mostly remained the same.
 In the 40s, the company made the font a bit thinner and put the trade-mark sign below the brand name.
 The sign designations were changed a few times, ending up with the one you see above.